mdwiltfong/secret-santa/README.md

 3. **Set up the PostgreSQL database:**

    - Make sure that PSQL is properly [installed](https://www.postgresql.org/download/) on your machine.
 You can always run `psql --version` to see if it's already installed.
    - This project uses Prisma, which relies on psql connection strings.
 You must first create a `.env` file in the root.
 Then, using `.env.example` as a guide, enter your relevant connection string to `.env`.
 The standard connection string is provided in `.env.example`, but your setup might require a different way to connect Prisma to your db instance.
+For instance, your db might not have a password by default.
+As a result, you will leave the `PASSWORD` part of the connection string blank.
      ![Alt text](/repo_assets/image.png)
    - At this point you should be able to setup the tables in your db using Prisma.
 From the root directory run `npm run migrate:dev`.
 If you query your DB for the tables located under `/server/prisma/schema.prisma` you will see those tables in your db.
    - Once you have your database setup, you can run the server tests to see if you're setup is done correctly.